tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 ## Plastic Means Versus Plastic Material

-Throughout his writings Mondrian frequently uses the term "plastic."
+Throughout his writings, Mondrian frequently uses the term "plastic."
 As mentioned above, he refers to the style of his work as the "New Plastic" or "Neo-Plasticism," and this term appears in the title of many of his articles.

 In fact, Mondrian called his first book -- which was published as a collection of essays in the journal *De Stijl* -- *The New Plastic in Painting.* He began writing it in 1914, and it appeared in twelve installments in the journal between October 1917 and October 1918.